cmu-db/benchbase/README.md

 ```

 ## How to Run
-Once build you can unpack the distribution you can run the application just like any other executable jar.
+Once you build and unpack the distribution, you can run `oltpbenchmark` just like any other executable jar.

-To bring up help...
+To bring up help contents:
 ```
 java -jar oltpbench-2019.1-BETA.jar -h
 ```

-To execute the `tpcc` benchmark...
+To execute the `tpcc` benchmark:
 ```
 java -jar oltpbench-2019.1-BETA.jar -b tpch -c config/cockroachdb/sample_tpch_config.xml --create=true --load=true --execute=true -s 5
 ```

-The following options are provided.
+The following options are provided:

 ```
 usage: oltpbenchmark